wallarug/mit-racecar-usyd2017/jetsonhacks/README.md

 ## installSweep ##

 This repository contains the setup for the Scane Sense LIDAR SDK and examples.
 This script installs all the required software, preparing the car for use.
+This install script has a known bug when the Zed camera script is run.
 GitHub Link: [Jetson Hacks (installSweep)](https://github.com/jetsonhacks/installSweep)

 ```